Other University Symbols

 Lapel Pins

 Lapel pins are a popular merchandise item used to show Penn State spirit on clothing.
-The shield represents the Penn State community and is the preferred lapel pin artwork.
+The Nittany Lion shield represents the Penn State community and is the preferred lapel pin artwork.
 However, when Penn State unit identification is necessary, an alternate lapel pin template is available.
 This template maintains the graphic integrity of our shield, while allowing space to add a unit title.

 Lapel pin, shield only

 Lapel pin template for unit identity.
 Do not use the lapel pin design template for unit identification in University communications or other items.
 It is not a replacement for an academic mark.
-Do not use in any manner that attempts to replicate the University seal.
+DO NOT use in any manner that attempts to replicate the University seal.

 Other University Symbols //